ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_naefs/readme_naefs-datamartxml_en.md

 contained in this file for the first 384 hours of forecast (000-384).
 This is an XML files (xml) compressed using bzip algorithm (bz2).

-The complete URL would be:
+The complete URL would be :

 http://dd.weatheroffice.gc.ca/ensemble/naefs/xml/20100507/00/MSLP/raw/2010050700_GEPS-NAEFS-RAW_LONDON_ON_CA_MSLP_000-384.xml.bz2